-Phoenix is a non-profit, community based organization located in Halifax, Nova Scotia.
-At Phoenix we believe people matter – all people.
-Since 1987, Phoenix has been dedicated to supporting youth between the ages of 11 and 24, families, and communities across multiple locations in Halifax.
+Phoenix is a non-profit, community based organization located in Kjipuktuk/Halifax, Nova Scotia.
+Since 1987, Phoenix has been dedicated to supporting youth between the ages of 11 and 24, their families, and communities across multiple locations in Halifax.
 Our team of caring professionals recognizes that each person who comes to us has unique needs and personal strengths.
 We believe that people are the leaders in their own lives; Phoenix is a leader in supporting them.

 We believe that people matter.
-All people.
 We all have the right to respect, dignity, support, and the opportunity to thrive.

 Together with the community, we support youth and families in their journey to thrive.
 We are a voice for social justice and community engagement.

 Phoenix's Strategic Compass (2020-2024) lays out an ambitious and exciting path to grow and deepen our work with youth, families and communities!
 Take a look.

 Our History - A Look Through the Years...

 It all began with a small group of community-minded people.
 These people were concerned by the growing number of youth lacking adequate housing and supports.
 In partnership with St. Paul’s Home, the dream of Phoenix House became a reality in 1987.
 Over the years, and from these humble beginnings, Phoenix has developed and strengthened, based on the needs of the community to become Phoenix Youth Programs.

 Our approach is informed by the voices of the youth and families/caregivers we serve, important social justice considerations, best practice research, and the wisdom we have gathered from working closely with community, provincial and national partners.